xiaorudong/Escort/README.md

 library(Escort)
 ```

-To use Escort as a Shiny App:
+To use Escort as a Shiny App locally:

 ```r
 library(shiny)